MMS Messaging on iPhone: Beyond the Blue Bubble

 • Anyone when you or the recipient has a weak internet connection

-See also A Guide on How to Delete Apps on iPhone
+See also How to Close all Tabs on iPhone

 Q: What’s the difference between MMS and iMessage?